dessalines/beyond_capital/CONTRIBUTING.md

 ## Fork this repository

 We follow the "pull requests" flow, which involves maintaining a personal "forked" repository and asking the maintainers of the main code repository to accept your changes one-by-one.
 Refer to the official ["Fork A Repo"](https://help.github.com/articles/fork-a-repo/) GitHub guide for more information on this flow.

+Before proceeding, ensure that you've forked this repository to your own personal GitHub account by clicking the "Fork" button at this repository's root page.

 ## Download your forked repository